 “I’m complaining now.”
 After saying that, Wallace got up and gestured for Megan to follow.
 “End of meeting, let’s open.”

 The others got up also and left the conference room one by one.
 Chun was still feeling uneasy about the situation, like he had caused their disagreements unknowingly.
 However, Enson made his way over to Chun then, clapping Chun on the shoulder.

 “Don’t worry about him,” Enson assured Chun.
 “He needs to acknowledge the fact that he’s wrong for this business.”

 “That’s right,” Penny agreed, also walking over to where Chun was standing.
 “Don’t worry about him.”

-Speaking of Enson, he wasn’t such a bad dresser like Wallace had implicated at the meeting.
+Speaking of Enson, he wasn’t such a bad dresser as Wallace had implicated at the meeting.
 Enson usually wore slacks and formal shirts, topped with blazers.
-His only flawed was turning out average whenever he stood aside Wallace or Van.
+His only flaw was turning out average whenever he stood aside Wallace or Van.
 Perhaps that was why Wallace had chosen to strike at that particular spot earlier at the meeting.